SeqWare/seqware/seqware-distribution/docs/site/content/docs/21-study-reporter.md

 For more information on these entities and how they link together, please see [Understanding the SeqWare MetaDB](/docs/4-metadb/).

-* Last Modified: The date that the file was processed
+0. Last Modified: The date that the file was processed
-* Study Title
+0. Study Title
-* Study SWID
+0. Study SWID
-* Experiment Name
+0. Experiment Name
-* Experiment SWID
+0. Experiment SWID
-* Parent Sample Name: Parent samples are the root sample in the sample hierarchy
+0. Parent Sample Name: Parent samples are the root sample in the sample hierarchy
-* Parent Sample SWID
+0. Parent Sample SWID
-* Parent Sample Attributes
+0. Parent Sample Attributes
-* Sample Name: Samples are the leaf sample in the sample hierarchy
+0. Sample Name: Samples are the leaf sample in the sample hierarchy
-* Sample SWID
+0. Sample SWID
-* Sample Attributes
+0. Sample Attributes
-* Sequencer Run Name
+0. Sequencer Run Name
-* Sequencer Run SWID
+0. Sequencer Run SWID
-* Lane Name
+0. Lane Name
-* Lane Number
+0. Lane Number
-* Lane SWID
+0. Lane SWID
-* Lane Attributes: Lane attributes are other key-value attributes that have been transferred from the LIMS to the MetadataDB
+0. Lane Attributes: Lane attributes are other key-value attributes that have been transferred from the LIMS to the MetadataDB
-* IUS Tag
+0. IUS Tag
-* IUS SWID
+0. IUS SWID
-* Workflow Name
+0. Workflow Name
-* Workflow Version
+0. Workflow Version
-* Workflow SWID
+0. Workflow SWID
-* Workflow Run Name
+0. Workflow Run Name
-* Workflow Run SWID
+0. Workflow Run SWID
-* Processing Algorithm
+0. Processing Algorithm
-* Processing SWID
+0. Processing SWID
-* File Meta-Type: One of the types listed on the [[Module Conventions]] page
+0. File Meta-Type: One of the types listed on the [[Module Conventions]] page
-* File SWID
+0. File SWID
-* File Path
+0. File Path

 ## Examples

+Here are several examples of how to use the program:

+	java -jar seqware-distribution-<%= seqware_release_version %>-full.jar --plugin net.sourceforge.seqware.pipeline.plugins.SymLinkFileReporter -- --study PCSI --no-links --output-filename PCSI

+In this example the tool creates only a CSV file named "PCSI.csv" that includes all the associated files for that study.
+No symlinks are created on the filesystem.

 	java -jar seqware-distribution-<%= seqware_release_version %>-full.jar --plugin net.sourceforge.seqware.pipeline.plugins.SymLinkFileReporter -- --study PCSI
 Creates a directory for the study with the title "PCSI" with all filetypes linked inside.
 Also creates a CSV file in the current directory with all of the file information